jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 (1) Where any person to whom a deduction notice has been issued fails wholly or in part to—that person shall be liable to pay to the Department a penalty calculated as follows:
-  (a) make any deduction required to be made by the notice; or (b) pay any amount deducted pursuant to the notice to the Department by the time specified in the notice,— (c) on the amount in default, the greater of 10 percent of that amount or $5:
+  (a) make any deduction required to be made by the notice; or (b) pay any amount deducted pursuant to the notice to the Department by the time specified in the notice,— (c) on the amount in default, the greater of 10% of that amount or $5:
-  (d) for each additional month or part of a month the amount in default or any part thereof that has not been deducted or, as the case may be, has not been paid to the Department, a further penalty of the greater of 2 percent of that amount or part thereof or $1.
+  (d) for each additional month or part of a month the amount in default or any part thereof that has not been deducted or, as the case may be, has not been paid to the Department, a further penalty of the greater of 2% of that amount or part thereof or $1.
 (2) Where any penalty is payable by any person under subsection (1), the chief executive, in his or her discretion, may remit the whole or part of that penalty where he or she is satisfied that the failure to make the deduction or make the payment was due to circumstances reasonably beyond the person's control, or that in all circumstances, the imposition of that penalty would be inequitable; and, where the debtor has already paid any penalty under this section, the chief executive may refund any excess.
 (3) An amount payable to the Department under subsection (1) may be recovered under section 86 as if it were money payable under a benefit to which the person was not entitled.